 10. William “Wild Bill” Cutolo

 Cutolo dabbled in labor racketeering, gaining control District Council 37, which oversees 56 unions in New York City, and Teamsters Union local 861 — forcing the unions to hand out jobs to members of his crew.

 Interestingly, he lead something of a double life and was well-known for his charity work, hosting fundraisers and sitting on the boards of various Leukemia research organizations.
 Each year, Cutolo sponsored holiday parties and dressed up as Santa Claus for the National Children’s Leukemia Association, while his son handed out gifts to sick children.
 This alliance was controversial, and investigators looked into a possible connection between Cutolo’s union misdealing and his relationship with the medical charities.

 In 1999, Cutolo got swept up in a bloody Orena-Persico war for control of the Colombo family after he attempted to assassinate Victor Orena.
 After two years of bloodshed, Orena and Persico factions tried to make peace, but things eventually things deteriorated, ending in the disappearance of Cutolo in 1999.

-Nearly 10 years after the mobster vanished, Cutolo’s remains were found — minus a finger — in a shallow grave in Staten Island.
+Nearly 10 years after the mobster vanished, Cutolo’s remains were found — minus a finger — in a mob grave on Long Island.
 He had been shot in the head.